 Sometimes adding a seasonal greeting such as "Happy Fall!" is all it takes.

-With a simple automated email, you can transform your customer’s experience from frustrating and leaving money on the table to smooth and customer relationship building.
+With a simple automated email, you can transform your customer's experience from frustrating and leaving money on the table to one that’s smooth and builds relationships with customers.